 However, it’s important to note that gynecologists typically focus on the female reproductive system, so they may not be the most appropriate choice for all male patients.
 Men may want to consider seeing a urologist or primary care physician for more general health concerns.

-Regardless of gender, it’s important to find a healthcare provider who is knowledgeable and makes you feel comfortable discussing any health concerns you may have.
+Regardless of gender, finding a knowledgeable healthcare provider who makes you feel comfortable discussing your health concerns is important.

 Obstetrician vs Gynecologist Salary